Quarke89/CarND-LaneLines-P1/writeup/writeup.md

 ---
 **Line filtering**

-The output image from the Hough transform will have multiple line segments that were detected.
+The output image from the Hough transform will have multiple line segments.
 This step of the pipeline implemented in the `draw_lines` routine will use these segments to compute 2 line segments, one for the left lane and one for the right lane.

 For each line segment, the slope, y-intercept, and the length is computed.
 Each segment is then sorted as either the left lane or the right lane based on the slope.
 Any segments that have a very steep or flat slope are ignored.
 The images show the result of this sorting